Matalam: Demographics

 In the 2020 census, the population of Matalam, Cotabato, was 81,355 people, with a density of sigfig 81,355/476.00.

+Ilianen Manobo and Maguindanaon are the native inhabitants of the municipality.

 Transportation

 Highway accidents

 A number of significant road accidents have occurred on the main highway in Matalam since 2018, which include motorcycle and other vehicular accidents.
-In 2018, two women died in a motorcycle accident after running over the passing dump truck along the national highway.
-Cotabato-based journalist Moh Saaduddin mourned the demise of a colleague after they were killed in a motorcycle accident that rammed a cargo truck.
 On December 19, 2018, 16 people were injured in a Matalam road crash.

 Three people were killed and two other injured after Toyota Hilux pickup truck slammed a passing tricycle and a vehicle along Matalam to Kabacan highway road in January 2019.
 On June 1, 2019, three died in a freak accident involving community FM radio Benny Queman, who was detained by police after hitting motorcycle along Matalam to M'lang highway road in the Philippines.
-On July 13, 2019, four people died and other three were injured in highway road accident in Matalam,.
+On July 13, 2019, four people died and other three were injured in highway road accident in Matalam.